 There are two types of PLCs available:

-- Modular PLC: large in size, has multiple modules that function independently of each other, along with different I/O ports that can be increased in number and it is most commonly used in industrial applications.
+- Modular PLC: large in size, it has multiple modules that function independently of each other, along with different I/O ports that can be increased in number and it is most commonly used in industrial applications.

 - Triac Output PLC